annelo-msft/gists/clientmodel/readme.md

 1. The service URI is stored in `_endpoint` for use later when creating requests
 1. The user's credential is stored in `_credential` to use in the authentication policy and/or later request creation
 1. The service's API version is stored so it can be added as a query parameter to request URIs
-1. A `KeyCredentialAuthenticationPolicy` is added to pipeline options provided by the user so it can add headers for authenticating the request when it is sent in the pipeline
+1. A `ApiKeyAuthenticationPolicy` is added to pipeline options provided by the user so it can add headers for authenticating the request when it is sent in the pipeline
 1. The message pipeline is created and stored for later use in service methods.

 ### Service methods